ttc-cases/tech-that-chat/life-in-consultancy.md

 You would benefit from a huge network of colleagues in — I dare say – every thinkable business and subject matter expertise.
 You choses your own leader once every year.
 We don't do individual bonuses but instead we have team bonuses.
 You'll get a full home workplace if you want (and if it fits; 32" curved 4K monitor er standard).
 Gourmet lunch every day is complementary and even dinner if you hang out that long.
 Your career and further education is streamlined in Implement University.

-Is it a competitive world then?
-No, definitely not in the sense that we compete with each other; we don't!
+> - _"Is it a competitive world then?"_
+> - _"No, definitely not in the sense that we compete with each other; we don't!"_

 But it is definitely a high paced and highly productive world and you would thrive if you are comfortable with seizing opportunities as they appear.
 Maybe even spot them yourself, rather than have them served.